earthly/website/blog/_posts/2022-10-29-subprocesses-in-python.md

 - To change the environment in which a subprocess runs, set the `env` parameter to the modified [environment](/blog/bash-variables).
 You can update one or more environment variables by creating a copy of the environment variables dictionary.

 If you need to run external programs within the Python application, try to run them as subprocesses.
 You can also leverage Python's threading capabilities to run subprocesses concurrently.

+And if you are looking for a more repeatable way to build python, take a look at [Earthly](/).

 {% include_html cta/cta2.html %}